Aitia-IIOT/ah5-docs-java-spring/docs/serviceregistry/manuals/temperature-http-demo.md

 ## Example 2: Consumer

 In this example, we'll see how:
-- a **system** called _temperature-consumer-1_,
+- a **system** called _temperature-consumer1_,
 - running on the **device** named _weather-displayer1_,
 - looks up for available _Kelvin-info_ **services**,

-after registering itself and it's device into the Local Cloud.
+after registering itself and its device into the Local Cloud.

 ### Step 1: Authentication